 (Updated for 2020) Summer season is almost right around the corner, and if you are eager to make the most out of your this year’s summer vacation, to explore different forms of yoga, learn new things from new yoga teachers but also other participants – then you have to visit yoga festivals.

-Yoga is taking Europe by storm – festivals, conferences, studios are popping up almost daily and it’s getting harder to make a decision which one to attend, so I’ll try to make things easier by suggesting one festival per one summer month for the 2018 summer season.
+Yoga is taking Europe by storm – festivals, conferences, studios are popping up almost daily and it’s getting harder to make a decision which one to attend, so I’ll try to make things easier by suggesting one festival per one spring/summer month for the 2019 yoga festival season.

-From the chillout city atmosphere of beautiful Barcelona to stunning nature of Switzerland and Bulgaria, here are the top 3 yoga festivals in Europe 2018:
+From the chillout city atmosphere of always interesting Berlin to stunning nature of France and Bulgaria, here are the top 3 yoga festivals in Europe 2019: